CosmoStat/Shear-and-PSF-Reading-Group/moments-intro.md

 # Introduction to Moments

-In this section we will take a look at moment based methods for measuring galaxy shapes.
+In this section we will take a look what moments are and how they can be used to measure the shapes of objects.

 **Contents**